Oral Hygiene Tips for Seniors

 • Darkened Teeth – The color of your teeth may become darker and more yellowish as you age.
 A Lifetime of stain-causing foods and beverages can cause this.
 Tooth darkening also exists because the enamel layer of your teeth becomes thinner as you age.

-• Dry Mouth – When saliva flow is reduced, resulting from cancer and radiation, as well as other conditions, you may have the feeling of a dry mouth.
+• Dry Mouth – You may feel a dry mouth when saliva flow is reduced, resulting from cancer, radiation, and other conditions.
 Certain medications likewise cause dry mouth.

-• Diminished Sense of Taste – With advanced age, your sense of taste may become impaired; even certain medications and dentures can lead to sensory loss.
+• Diminished Sense of Taste – With advanced age, your taste may become impaired; even certain medications and dentures can lead to sensory loss.

-• Gum Disease – Gum disease is caused by the buildup of plaque and worsens when food is left in your teeth from a lack of flossing and brushing.
+• Gum Disease – Gum disease is caused by plaque buildup and worsens when food is left in your teeth from a lack of flossing and brushing.
 Tobacco and a poor diet can lead to gum disease.

 • Tooth Loss – Gum disease and tooth decay may lead to you losing your teeth.